 IPCC’s marine biota level of 3 PgC is negligible because it is 0.3 percent of IPCC’s surface ocean level of 900.
 IPCC’s dissolved organic carbon level of 700 PgC is negligible because it is 1.9 percent of IPCC’s deep ocean level.
-However, IPCC’s carbon flow through marine biota of 11 PgC per year is added to IPCC’s flow from the surface ocean to the deep ocean of 90 PgC per year to get 101 PgC per year.
+This paper adds IPCC’s carbon flow through marine biota of 11 PgC per year to IPCC’s flow from surface ocean to deep ocean of 90 PgC per year to get 101 PgC per year.

 IPCC’s levels and flows produce these e-times, using (2), for the natural carbon cycle:

 - Tg = 2300 / 107 = 21.5 years

 - Ta = 590 / 170 = 3.5 years

 - Ts = 900 / 161 = 5.6 years

 - Td = 37100 / 100 = 371 years